ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    the plug-id namespace is partitioned to avoid that different sources assign the same plug-id value to different inter-domain links.
-Also, the encoding of the plug-id namespace within the plug-id value is implementation specific and will need to be consistent across all the PNCs.
+Also, the encoding of the plug-id namespace within the plug-id value is implementation-specific and will need to be consistent across all the PNCs.

    This document assumes that the plug-id is assigned by a central